microsoftarchive/mobile-web/MileageStats.Web/Helpers/readme.md

 # Mustache

 Mustache, http://mustache.github.com/, is a templating library (somewhat like Razor) that has been implmented in a number of languages.
-It has become a popular choice for _client-side_ templating due to its simplicity and an implementation in JavaScript.
+It has become a popular choice for client-side templating due to its simplicity and an implementation in JavaScript.

 We decided to use Mustache for the client-side templating.
-In the [legacy application}(http://silk.codeplex.com/), Project Silk had two sets of templates; one for the server-side rendering using Razor and another for the client-side rendering using the now deprecated [jQuery Templates](http://api.jquery.com/category/plugins/templates/).
+In the [legacy application](http://silk.codeplex.com/), Project Silk had two sets of templates; one for the server-side rendering using Razor and another for the client-side rendering using the now deprecated [jQuery Templates](http://api.jquery.com/category/plugins/templates/).

-In Project Liike, we wanted to push on the idea of having one set of templates that could be shared between both the client and the server.
-We decided created a set of Razor templates that could be rendered _as_ Mustache templates.
-In order to do this, we had to create a several helper methods that would enable us to generate a Mustache-compatibile template.
+In Project Liike, we wanted to push the idea of having one set of templates that could be shared between both the client and the server.
+We decided to create a set of Razor templates that could be rendered as Mustache templates.
+In order to do this, we had to create
+several helper methods that would enable us to generate a Mustache-compatibile template.

-For details about the impact of this choice, both positive and negative, see [Server side techniques for composing the views]().
+For details about the impact of this choice, both positive and negative, see [Server-side techniques for composing the views]().

 ## A few technical notes